-This section provides a variety of articles and papers that explain how the Reserve Bank uses monetary policy to maintain price stability.
+This section provides a variety of resources that explain how the Reserve Bank uses monetary policy to maintain price stability.

 The Reserve Bank’s economic model is intended to illustrate how our economy works and provide a framework for the Bank’s economists to think about what is happening within it and where the economy, and inflation, may be heading next.
 It shows the total amount of goods and services produced in our economy, or our Gross Domestic Product.